codeface-io/SwiftNodes/README.md

 ### Ancestor Counts

-`graph.findNumberOfNodeAncestors()` returns a `[(NodeID, Int)]` containing each node ID of the `graph` together with the node's ancestor count.
+`graph.findNumberOfNodeAncestors()` returns a `[NodeID: Int]` containing the ancestor count for each node ID of the `graph`.
 The ancestor count is the number of all (recursive) ancestors of the node.
 Basically, it's the number of other nodes from which the node can be reached.

 This only works on acyclic graphs right now and might return incorrect results for nodes in cycles.